vkbansal/vkbansal.me/src/posts/2015/recursive-set-state-in-react.md

 ![Non-recursive Merge in ReactJS](./images/react-non-recursive-merge.gif)

-Upon inspection, I found out that the `setState` merges states only upto single level.
+Upon inspection, I found out that the `setState` merges states only up to single level.
 So the following `InitialState`

 ```js
 {